 I’m awakened in the night by a shiver.
-I had somehow found my way deep in my sleeping bag, sticking my nose toward the tiny cinched opening above me for fresh air.
-I shift to roll on my side and the condensation soaked liner smears against my face.
+I have somehow found my way deep in my sleeping bag, sticking my nose toward the tiny cinched opening above me for fresh air.
+I shift to roll on my side and the condensation soaks liner smears against my face.

 “How long have I been asleep?

 I grab the drawstring and push the sleeping bag open.
 Good God the air is cold.
 The draft crawls down my body all the way to my toes.

 Reaching into the mesh pocket on the side of the tent I grab my GPS.
 I left my watch at home, in the freezer . . . another story.
 Tapping the tent wall with my hand dislodges the frost built up on the tent sides.
 The tiny ice particles slowly rain down on my face.